F.J. Torras Causeway: Toll

 A $0.25 toll was once collected from the drawbridge span on one of the two lift-span bridges on the causeway.
 A green tin toll collectors booth hung out over the water and cars would either stop and pay the toll to the attendant or be waved through if they displayed a round yearly sticker on their windshield.
-A new multi-lane toll plaza was constructed in the early 80's about halfway onto the causeway and toll was increased to $0.35.
-The toll was removed in 2003, but part of the toll booth remained in place to serve as a security post during the 30th G8 Summit held on Sea Island, GA in 2004, which is also reached by the Torras Causeway.
+A new multi-lane toll plaza was constructed in the early 1980s about halfway onto the causeway and toll was increased to $0.35.
+The toll was removed in 2003, but part of the toll booth remained in place to serve as a security post during the 30th G8 summit held on Sea Island in 2004, which is also reached by the Torras Causeway.
 The structure was entirely removed in 2006.
 The only remaining landmark is a tall streetlight which once illuminated the toll plaza area.

 Recreation

 Aside from being the only road to and from St. Simons, Torras Causeway provides several opportunities for recreation.
-A paved biking/walking path runs the 4.2 mile length of the causeway.
-The path is a wonderful way to view the expansive salt marsh, rivers, and wildlife of the "Marshes of Glynn".
+A paved biking and walking path runs the 4.2 mile length of the causeway, allowing a view of the expansive salt marsh, rivers, and wildlife of the "Marshes of Glynn".
 Fishing and crabbing from several of the bridges is also a common pastime for locals.